bestfriendreminders-pt-042219/UI-Robert/README.md

 ## My Objectives
 1. Inject all html?
 2. Delve into markdown for an .md file.
+3. Make a border with of a cell phone.
-3. Less
+4. Less
 	* a.
 Mixins
 	* b. variables
 	* c. ?
-4. Project description
+5. Project description
 	* a.
 Important dates
 	* b.
 	* c.
 Text notifications